panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 * If `captureOrOptions` argument is missing, `false` or `{ capture: false }`, then the listener captures the events of *target and bubble phases*
 * If the argument is `true` or `{ capture: true }`, then the listener listens for events of *capture phase*.

-In the following code sample you listen for click events of capture phases that occur on `<body>` element:
+The following event handler listens for click events of capture phases occured on `<body>` element:

 ```javascript{3}
 document.body.addEventListener('click', () => {